-It’s not just most expansive lake within Germany but it’s also an one of the largest and most stunning lakes in Europe.
-It is bordered to the west by Austria and Switzerland It offers stunning scenery, with its magnificent lake, which includes 270 kilometers of shoreline.
+It’s not just the most expansive lake in Germany but it’s also one of the largest and most stunning lakes in Europe.
+It is bordered to the west by Austria and Switzerland It offers stunning scenery, with its magnificent lake, which includes 270 kilometres of shoreline.
 This is the most extensive portion in Germany.

 The biggest and deepest portion of the lake The lake’s deepest and largest part, it is the Obersee (Upper Lake) runs between Bregenz Bay to Konstanz and is surrounded by many charming old lakeside towns and villages.
 These charming communities provide a pleasant escape as well as stunning panoramas of The Swiss Alps.

 Long a popular place for water sports, it’s well-known among windsurfing and sailing enthusiasts the region is also filled with history and culture and is home to many castles, beautiful medieval towns, and stunning gardens.
 Some of the most popular things to do in this area include mountain biking and hiking taking a dip at the many beaches, or taking an enjoyable boat cruise.

 Don’t be afraid of going to the area in the winter months.
 Particularly popular during this time of season are the Christmas markets.
 They are located in Lindau as well as Konstanz can be among the top and include music, skating and food all adding to the excitement.